site-prism/site_prism/README.md

 # how to sign up:

-When(/^I enter my name into the home page's registration form$/) do
+When('I enter my name into the home page's registration form') do
   @home = Home.new
   @home.load
   expect(@home.login_and_registration).to have_first_name